Duffield Memorial: Herbert Maryon

-At the time of William Ward Duffield's death, Herbert Maryon was 38 years old and a teacher of sculpture at the University of Reading.
+At the time of William Ward Duffield's death, Herbert Maryon was 38 years old and a teacher of sculpture at the University of Reading in Reading, Berkshire.
+One of his colleagues was Walter Geoffrey Duffield, a professor of physics at Reading and the grandson of William Ward Duffield's brother Walter.
 Maryon had studied at The Slade, Saint Martin's School of Art, and the Central School of Arts and Crafts, where his teachers included Alexander Fisher and William Lethaby.
 He subsequently led the Keswick School of Industrial Art from 1900 to 1904, where he designed numerous Arts and Crafts works, and taught metalwork at the Storey Institute.
-Maryon taught at Reading from 1907 to 1927, then at Armstrong College (part of Durham University at the time) until 1939.
-Maryon designed a number of other memorials while a teacher, including First World War monuments for East Knoyle, Mortimer, and the University of Reading.
-After the Second World War Maryon went on a second career as a conservator at the British Museum; his work on the Sutton Hoo ship-burial led to his appointment as an Officer of the Order of the British Empire.
+Maryon taught at Reading from 1907 to 1927, then at Armstrong College until 1939.
+He designed a number of other memorials while a teacher, including First World War monuments for East Knoyle, Mortimer, and the University of Reading.
+After the Second World War, Maryon went on a second career as a conservator at the British Museum; his work on the Sutton Hoo ship-burial led to his appointment as an Officer of the Order of the British Empire.

+Like the Duffields, the Maryons were native to the area; a family pedigree by Herbert Maryon's brother John Ernest started by declaring that "[t]he Maryon family has been located for centuries in the centre and west of co.
+Essex, the east of co.
+Hertford, and the south of co.
+Cambridge, so that a radius of 20 miles would include nearly every place in which they have held property or resided before the year 1800."
+This included a branch of the family in Chelmsford.
+Samuel William Maryon, whose grandfather was likely Herbert Maryon's great-great-grandfather (or the brother thereof), served as the Inspector of Corn Returns for the Chelmsford Corn Exchange Company, of which William Ward Duffield was the Secretary.

 Description

 The memorial is located approximately 75 m east of the Church of St Mary.
-It is made of riveted sections of copper alloy sheet metal and designed in an Art Nouveau style.
+It is made of riveted sections of bronze sheet metal and designed in the Art Nouveau style.
 It consists of edging that follows the rectangular perimeter of the grave, and a vertical cross.
 Small pillars rise from each of the four corners.
 The memorial is placed over the grave of the Duffields, which is made of brick.

-The cross sits within the grave plot and surrounding edging.
-It features a Celtic wheel cross connected by a shaft to a four-sided base.
+The Celtic wheel cross sits within the grave plot and surrounding edging, and is connected by a shaft to a four-sided base.
 The wheel is decorated in relief with leaflike motifs; a medallion, now removed, was once riveted to the centre.
 The shaft is curved, and meets the curved and splayed edges of the foot.
 This is mounted atop the base, which features similar lines.

 Two copper plaques are riveted to opposite sides of the base.
-The west-facing plaque commemorates the elder Duffields, and reads:
+The west-facing one commemorates the elder Duffields, and reads: